A large part of what NOLA Pyrate Week stands for is GIVING BACK – helping out those who need, however we are able.

 New Orleans Musicians Relief Fund: pays no office rent, utilizes volunteer social workers and hires only two employees to help your donation dollar go further.
 Founded by and for displaced musicians, the Fund has helped hundreds of still-displaced musicians with funds, instruments and housing as they continue to rebuild their lives.
 We primarily receive donated instruments these days, and find each of them a good home.
 A registered 501(c)3 organization.
 Donations of time, talent, instruments and funding are accepted through the website

 Ye may make a general donation to NOLA Pyrate Week…Donations o’ yer doubloons are greatly appreciated and assist the crew in helping others.
 We put everything we have into this gathering – all our treasure goes back into the local economy; one way or the other!
 We do occasionally find ourselves a mite short & yer doubloons help with costs associated with the basics – transportation, meals, the occasional bar o’ soap…and on rare occasions, crossing the palm o’ the right people to make things go smoothly!
-We are not-for-profit (though nothing official) and are always grateful to those who support us – and we’ll always support ye in yer endeavours…often ye’ll get a couple o’ our own doubloons in return!
+We are not-for-profit (though nothing official) and are always grateful to those who support us – and we’ll always support ye in yer endeavours…sometimes ye’ll get a couple o’ our own doubloons in return!
 Click the coin to help…

 If ye’d like to be an Official Sponsor, please read on & contact us.